General upper secondary education (ISCED 3) in Spain comprises the 4th year of compulsory secondary education (ESO) and the two bachillerato years.

 Bachillerato is normally completed between the ages of sixteen and eighteen.

-This stage comprises four school years.
+This stage comprises two academic years.
 Although groups are created according to the year of birth, there might be students with several years difference in age in the same group, as there might be students repeating the year.
-However, the ordinary distribution of students by age and school year is as follows:
+However, the ordinary distribution of students by age and academic year is as follows:

 - first year of bachillerato: 16-17 years old (ISCED 3);